marcnjaramillo/online-tip-calculator/README.md

 ### Running the App

-To get things started, run `npm start` from within the project directory.
+To get things started, `cd` to the project directory and run `npm install` to make sure you have the required dependencies for the application to work.
+Once the setup is complete run `npm start`.
 The application will be ready to view on [http://localhost:3000](http://localhost:3000).
 If you make any changes to the code, the page will automatically reload once you save.
 If there are any errors, they will show up in the console.

 # Other Useful Information